-THIS REFLECTS HMRC GUIDANCE ISSUED ON 26 JUNE 2020
+THIS REFLECTS HMRC GUIDANCE ISSUED UP TO 3 JULY 2020

 The Flexible Furlough Scheme started on 1 July 2020 as Stage II of the Coronavirus Job Retention Scheme (CJRS), which is available to employers whose operations have been affected by COVID-19.